kenman345/acceptbitcoincash/README.md

 ## Running Locally

-acceptBitcoin.cash is built upon [Jekyll](https://jekyllrb.com/), using the [github-pages](https://github.com/github/pages-gem) gem.
+spec.consortium.cash is built upon [Jekyll](https://jekyllrb.com/), using the [github-pages](https://github.com/github/pages-gem) gem.
 In order to run the site locally, it is necessary to install bundler, install all dependencies, and then use Jekyll to serve the site.
 If the `gem` command is not available to you, it is necessary to install Ruby with RubyGems.
 Once Ruby and RubyGems are installed and available from the command line, acceptBitcoin.cash can be setup using the following commands.

 ```
 gem install bundler
-cd ~/acceptbitcoincash
+cd ~/spec.consortium.cash
 bundle install
 bundle exec jekyll serve
 ```

-The acceptBitcoin.cash website should then be accessible from `http://localhost:4000`.
+The spec.consortium.cash website should then be accessible from `http://localhost:4000`.

 ## Docker

-acceptBitcoin.cash also includes a Docker image for easy deployment.
+spec.consortium.cash also includes a Docker image for easy deployment.
 You can build and run the Docker image using the following commands.

 ```
-cd ~/acceptbitcoincash
+cd ~/spec.consortium.cash
 gem install bundler
 bundle install
 bundle exec jekyll build
-docker build -t acceptbitcoincash .
+docker build -t spec.consortium.cash .
-docker run -p 4000:80 acceptbitcoincash
+docker run -p 4000:80 spec.consortium.cash
 ```

 If you are doing development, and want to launch a jekyll server which can track your changes.
 Then you can use the following commands.

 ```
-cd ~/acceptbitcoincash
+cd ~/spec.consortium.cash
 docker run --rm --label=jekyll --volume=$(pwd):/srv/jekyll:z \
   -it -p 127.0.0.1:4000:4000 jekyll/jekyll:latest jekyll s
 ```

-The acceptBitcoin.cash website should then be accessible from `http://localhost:4000`.
+The spec.consortium.cash website should then be accessible from `http://localhost:4000`.

 ## License